satra/NiPyPe-Paper/nipype_paper.rst

 easily extend the comparison into many more dimensions testing different values of parameters.

+local comparison, but also comparison in the context of an application (e.g., fmri analysis)

 As an example of such use we have compared isotropic voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
 First one is the standard convolution with